dannyhope/uxbrighton/_site/Readme.md

 * Go to _posts
 * Duplicate an existing event and modify the front matter

-## Make a new volunteer
-## Make an event as past
-## Add event meta data such as title, date, venue, start time and Lanyrd page
-## Add the ticket widget

 ## Make an event invisible

-make sure that (in the front matter) the value for "upcoming: " is empty
+make sure that the front matter includes

+upcoming:
+stub: yes

 ## Run the site locally